UnoArroefy/be-capstone/README.md

 Initiates the OAuth2 login flow using Google.

 #### `GET /api/auth/google/callback`
-Handles the OAuth2 callback and returns the authenticated user data.
+Handles the OAuth2 callback from Google.
+Upon successful authentication, the server generates a JWT access token and redirects the user to the provided frontend URL with the JWT token appended in the URL as a query parameter.

 ---